Merck Manual

 • Placenta previa is implantation of the placenta over or near the internal os of the cervix.

-• Placenta previa typically manifests as painless vaginal bleeding after 20 weeks gestation, and placental abruption is usually associated with uterine pain and tenderness; however, clinical differentiation is often not possible.
+• Placenta previa typically manifests as painless vaginal bleeding during the second or third trimester, and placental abruption is usually associated with uterine pain and tenderness; however, clinical differentiation is often not possible.

-• Consider placenta previa in all women who have vaginal bleeding after 20 weeks.
+• Consider placenta previa in all women who have vaginal bleeding during the second or third trimester.

 • For most first bleeding episodes before 36 weeks, recommend hospitalization, modified activity, and abstinence from sexual activity.